ibm-functions/shell/README.md

 # DEPRECATED

-This project has been superceded by the [https://github.com/IBM/kui](the Kui project).
+This project has been superceded by the [the Kui project](https://github.com/IBM/kui).
 As a result, this repository is no longer maintained.

 # IBM Cloud Functions Shell